ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Round Phases
 1. Pre round
 	1. If it is not the first round of the game, the player with the highest total/combined offense across their units becomes the first player.
 If it is tied, the player who began as the second player in the previous round becomes the first player.
-	2. Each player gets 2 additional energy counters
+	2. Each player gets 1 additional energy counter
 	3. Each player gets 1 energy for each of their energy counters.
 	4. Each player unflips all their flipped cards.
 	5. Move to next phase